CoderDojoTC/chatgpt-for-teachers/docs/getting-started.md

 The way this course runs is that the instructor will show you a suggested prompt and then ask you to try that same prompt on your system.
 If you are happy with the results, you can then copy and paste the results into your website.

+## Rendering Tools

+### No installation web rendering tools

+Use these if you have only a web browser orChromebook

+1. Trinket.io good for rendering basic Python and turtle graphics
+2. JSFiddle.com - good for testing HTML, JavaScript and SVG

+### Desktop Installation

+1. Thonny - Basic Python and MicroPython
+2. Visual Studio Code - Use for rendering charts and plotting

+## Directory Structure

 Here is a suggestion structure:

 ```